Last Updated on 9 July 2026 by Ariana Svenson

 Perth Tulip Festival Tips

 To enjoy the Araluen Tulip Festival without the crowds, consider visiting during the week.
-We’ve been told that after 3 pm is generally quieter and there might be opportunities for solitude in the late afternoon.
-The park closes at 5:00 pm, and entry will not be permitted after 4:00 pm.
+We’ve been told that after 3 pm, it is generally quieter and there might be opportunities for solitude in the late afternoon.
+The park closes at 4:00 pm, and entry will not be permitted after 3:00 pm.

 It’s not just the tulips that come to life at Araluen; there is a stunning range of flowers.